Accuracy Tests of the Envelope Theory: Concluding remarks

 \section{Concluding remarks}

-The ET is a reliable and easy to implement approximation method for $N$ identical particle systems \cite{silv10,silv12,sema13}.
-Its accuracy is nevertheless difficult to predict.
-For some Hamiltonians, the ET presents a variational character, guiding through the exact result.
-Recently, the ET and its improvement have been generalised for systems of $N_a$ identical particles of type $a$ and one particle of type $b$ \cite{sema20,cimi22}.
-Most tests performed with this generalisation proved to be conclusive but the study of atomic spectra revealed an unexpected low accuracy, even after improvement \cite{chev22}.
-Two hypotheses were advanced to explain this phenomenon: the divergence of the Coulomb interactions that may be difficult to approximate and/or the mix between attractive and repulsive contributions that prevents having a variational character.
+The ET has proven to be a reliable and easily implementable approximation method for $N$ identical particle systems \cite{silv10,silv12,sema13}.
+However, predicting its performance remains challenging.
+In certain cases, the ET exhibits a variational character, guiding us toward the exact results.
+Recently, the ET and its improvement have been extended for systems consisting of $N_a$ identical particles of type $a$ and one particle of type $b$ \cite{sema20,cimi22}.
+While most tests conducted with this generalisation have yielded conclusive results, the evaluation of atomic spectra has revealed unexpectedly low accuracy, even after improvement \cite{chev22}.
+To explain this phenomenon, two hypotheses have been proposed: the divergence of the Coulomb interactions, which may be difficult to approximate, and the interplay between attractive and repulsive contributions, hindering the existence of a variational character.

-In this paper the two hypotheses have been investigated for the bosonic ground state of systems of three identical particles.
-It has been shown that the presence of a divergence is correlated with a decrease of accuracy for the ET while a mix of variational character may result in a loss of efficacy of the improved method.
-These two phenomena can together explain the unsatisfying efficiency of the ET in the evaluation of atomic spectra.
-The divergence of the Coulomb interactions appears to decrease the accuracy of the original method while the mix of variational character prevents the improvement to correct the obtained energies.
+In this study, these two hypotheses have been investigated regarding the bosonic ground state of systems composed of three identical particles.
+Our findings demonstrate a correlation between the presence of a divergence and decreased accuracy of the ET, while a mixture of variational character can lead to a loss of accuracy in the improved method.
+These two phenomena, when combined, provide an explanation for the unsatisfactory efficiency of the ET in evaluating atomic spectra.
+The divergence of Coulomb interactions appears to diminish the accuracy of the original method, whereas the mixture of variational character prevents the improvement from correcting the obtained energies.

-Even if the conclusions drawn in this paper bring an answer to the initial question, this answer may still be incomplete.
-In the future, the above conclusions may be confirmed for systems of $N_a$ identical particles plus one different.
-The role of the particle masses (quite minor for identical particles) and the excited states are other tracks that may be investigate for a better understanding of the conditions in which the ET is accurate.
+In a future research, it would be valuable to confirm these conclusions for systems consisting of two identical particles plus a different one.
+In such systems, the particle mass ratio could become a significant parameter to explore.
+Given the significant disparity in mass between electrons and atomic nuclei, investigating this mass dependence could also provide additional insights into the factors affecting the accuracy of the ET in atomic systems.
+Apart from the issue of the atomic spectra, additional tests on excited states and relativistic kinematics could also further enhance our understanding of the conditions under which the ET provides accurate results.